The BLNA is delighted to announce its forthcoming April meeting – Innovations in caring for people with or at risk of liver disease

 The BASL Annual Meeting is the highlight of the BASL calendar and the main liver meeting in the UK, where all of us interested in liver disease will share time whether we are clinicians, nurses, basic scientists, pharmacists, working in industry or students.

-Full details about the meetings will be available shortly on the BASL Annual Meeting 2018 website > here.
+Registration will open soon and further details about the meetings will be available on the BASL Annual Meeting 2018 website > here.

 Back to Top